igorkulman/ChangeMenuBarColor/README.md

 ### Binary release

 Download the latest published release and unzip the `ChangeMenuBarColor.zip` file.
-It will create a `ChangeMenuBarColor` executable file that you can use.
+It will create a `ChangeMenuBarColor` executable file that you can use. **Make sure you execute all the commands from the directory where you unziped the files**.

 ### Swift Package Manager